 Every few Sprints, the Working Agreement should be updated, often by checking it in Retrospective and asking a question like, “Are these still our working agreements?
 What would we like to update?
 What areas need new agreements?”

-After talking to Team members, Steve selects “Daily Scrum Start Time,” “Respect,” “Phone usage in Team Events,” and “How to give everyone equal voice for discussion.”
-He explains that if there are other categories that they would like to consider including in the Working Agreement, they’re welcome to add them as they go.
+After talking to Team members, Steve selects “Daily Scrum Start Time,” “Respect,” “Phone usage in Team Events,” and “How to give everyone equal voice for discussion” as elements to include in the Working Agreement.
+He explains that if there are other categories that the Team would like to consider including in the Working Agreement, they’re welcome to add them as they go.

 Given the previous friction between some Team members, he opts for a 1-2-4 model[3] for discussing possible agreements.
 This model is designed to ensure that everyone has a voice in the process: